 - 2010: GCA relocated to a new 5,000 sqm building which was the former TNT Twin Towers at one 1 Lawson Square Redfern Sydney, an inner-city suburb.

 Group College of Australia (GCA)’s Redfern Sydney Campus (2010 to 2016)

 - 2011: Alan’s book “When there are too many lawyers …” published.
 It is about a catastrophic legal disaster that very nearly bankrupted Alan.
-This was over a dispute relating to a $115 cheque, which resulted in 250 court appearances over a 10-year period and cost him hundreds of thousands of dollars and nearly bankrupted his family.
+This was over a dispute relating to a $115 cheque, which resulted in 250 court appearances over a 10-year period cost him hundreds of thousands of dollars and nearly bankrupted his family.
 The journey went from the Local Court in North Sydney to the High Court of Australia.
 Alan and his co-defendant represented themselves and won all thirty-two cases.
-Along the way the claimant was convicted of fraud, assault, and ending in being declared a vexatious litigant.
+Along the way, the claimant was convicted of fraud and assault and ended up being declared a vexatious litigant.

 - 2012: Renamed Universal International College Sydney to Universal Business School Sydney (UBSS).

 - 2016: Relocation of colleges to the heart of Sydney's CBD: UBSS relocated to Levels 10 and 11 at 233 Castlereagh Street Sydney; Metro English College relocated to Level 4, 127 Liverpool Street Sydney; and Central College relocated to Level 5, 127 Liverpool Street Sydney.